 Western Australia is a massive place.
-I don't think you can really appreciate its size, until you've driven it.
-A lot of people visit Broome from Perth every year, whether its just to enjoy the spectacular sights of Broome, or to begin a huge 4WD adventure to Cape Leveque and the Gibb River Road.
+I don’t think you can really appreciate its size, until you’ve driven across it.
+A lot of people visit Broome from Perth every year, whether its just to enjoy the spectacular sights of the Kimberley, or to begin a huge 4WD adventure to Cape Leveque and the Gibb River Road.

 So, how long should you allow leave to get from Perth to Broome by car?

 For me, the Perth to Broome Drive comes down to a number of variables.
 However, before I go into them, I will mention we drove it in two days.
 Perth to Newman, and then Newman to Broome.

 We’d done the Perth to Newman stretch once before in a day, as well as Perth to Coral Bay straight a couple of times, and figured we’d be fine .

 Leaving at 3AM in the morning allows you to make a lot of progress before the sun comes up, and you miss all of the big mining equipment leaving from Perth.
 It also ensures you aren’t driving in the dark after many hours of travel.
 At least the dark part of the drive is when you are first up, and wide awake.